How Reflow Works

 Example 2: Longer Replacement Text

-When replacement text is significantly longer, the strategy chain kicks in:
+When replacement text is significantly longer, the preset behavior becomes visible:

 - Python